What is a Pit Latrine

 Advantages of Pit Latrine

-The advantages of pit latrines includes the followings:
+The advantages of pit latrines include the followings:

 - Pit latrines are least costly;